 When we pray the prayer of salvation, we’re admitting that we’ve sinned.
 As the Bible says of everyone, save Christ alone: “For all have sinned, and fall short of the glory of God” (Romans 3:23).
 So, when we pray, asking God for the gift of salvation, we’re exercising our free will to acknowledge that we believe in Him.
 That demonstration of faith pleases God, because we have freely chosen to know Him.
 Prayer of Salvation begins with faith in God.
 When we pray the prayer of salvation, we’re letting God know we believe His Word is true.
 By the faith He has given us, we choose to believe in Him.
 The Bible tells us that “But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him”(Hebrews 11:6).

 The “prayer of salvation” is the most important prayer we’ll ever pray.
-When we’re ready to become a Christian, we’re ready to have our first real conversation with God. if you are ready to give your life to Jesus and you believe by faith in what God has done pray this prayer: Heavenly Father, I acknowledge that Jesus Christ is God; that He came to earth as a man in order to live the sinless life that I cannot live; that He died in my place, so that I would not have to pay the penalty I deserve.
+When we’re ready to become a Christian, we’re ready to have our first real conversation with God. if you are ready to give your life to Jesus and you believe by faith in what God has done pray this prayer: Heavenly Father, I do not know Jesus but today I heard of Him.
+I acknowledge that in John 14:6 Jesus said, I am the way, the truth and the light: no man cometh unto the Father, but by Me.
+I acknowledge that Jesus Christ is God; that He came to earth as a man in order to live the sinless life that I cannot live; that He died in my place, so that I would not have to pay the penalty I deserve.
 I know that I have never kept Your commandments.
 First, because I might not have been aware and second when I was aware, I wanted to please myself.
 I confess my past life of sin, where I was living for myself and not obeying You Father.
 I am truly sorry and now I want to turn away from my past sinful life towards You.
 Please forgive me.
 Thank You for loving me so much and help me so that I will avoid sinning again.
 I believe that Your Son Jesus died for all my sins, that He was born has a human baby, endured the pains and temptation that I may have, yet He lived a sinless life and chose to died for all my sins and that He resurrected from the dead, ascended back to You and He is seated at Your right hand – still making intercession and that He hears my prayer right now, I admit that I am now ready by faith to trust Jesus Christ as my Saviour and Lord.
-I thank You Jesus for leaving me the gift of the Holy Spirit who will guide my walk every single day.
+I thank You Jesus for leaving me the gift of the Holy Spirit who will guide my walk every single moment of every day.
 Father, help me to obey You and do Your Will for the rest of my life.
 I invite Jesus to become Lord of my life, to rule and reign in my heart from this day forward.
 In Jesus Name I pray Amen and Amen.

 If you’ve prayed the above prayer of salvation with true conviction of heart, you are now a follower of Jesus.
 This is a fact, whether or not you feel any different.
 The Bible tells us “that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved” (Romans 10:9).